 Occupational Safety, Health and Working Conditions Code, 2020 (OSHWC) was introduced in Lok Sabha by Minister of State for Labour and Employment.
 It was re-introduced with new changes leading to withdrawal of Occupational Safety, Health and Working Conditions Code, 2019.
-However, the bill is currently pending with Lok Sabha and waiting for its further discussions.

 The Code proposes to subsume 633 provisions of 13 major labour laws into one single Code with 143 provisions.
 The laws to be subsumed are: